lenon/lenon.dev/content/resume/index.md

 ## Experience

 {{< experience company="Navisite"
-               position="Software Engineer"
+               position="Senior Software Engineer"
-               date="Nov 2017 – Present"
+               date="Nov 2017 – Feb 2023"
                location="Remote" >}}

-Navisite is a cloud services provider and an IT consulting company.
-I'm part of the team responsible for the multi-cloud provisioning platform.
+Navisite is a cloud services provider and IT consulting company.
+I was part of the team responsible for the multi-cloud provisioning platform.

-* Developed the snapshots/backup platform with support for AWS EC2, RDS, Oracle Compute, and Azure Compute instances in multiple cloud regions and time zones.
+* Designed and implemented new features in the customer dashboard, admin panel, and the REST API using Ruby on Rails, Sidekiq, and PostgreSQL.
+* Implemented and refactored features in the front-end using JavaScript with React.
+* Designed a new snapshot/backup system with support for multiple cloud providers, including AWS (EC2, RDS), Oracle, and Azure.
+This system has proven to be very reliable, more efficient, and has helped the company recover data in multiple situations.
-* Developed integrations with 3rd-party cloud APIs, such as AWS (EC2, RDS, among others), Oracle Cloud, and Azure.
-These integrations are used in provisioning, maintenance, and disaster recovery automation.
+* Developed integrations with third-party cloud APIs and SDKs, such as AWS (EC2, RDS, Lambda), Oracle Cloud, and Azure.
+These integrations are utilized in cloud automation and have helped the company reduce manual efforts and costs.
-* Developed the customer panel and admin interfaces using Ruby on Rails, PostgreSQL, and Sidekiq in the back-end.
-JavaScript and React in the front-end.
-* Developed a new REST API for the platform, following the JSON API specification.
 * Developed a command-line interface (CLI) for the REST API using Go.
-Migrated part of the platform towards a serverless architecture using Python and AWS Lambda with Docker (work in progress).

-The Ruby stack includes Ruby on Rails for web applications and APIs, Sidekiq and AWS SQS for background jobs, RSpec, VCR, and Capybara for automated tests.
-The front-end stack includes JavaScript, React and Jest for automated tests.
-Lambda functions are written in Python, tested with Pytest, and deployed as Docker images.
-We use GitHub flow in our development workflow, with code reviews and a complete CI/CD pipeline.
+* Designed a new serverless architecture for the provisioning platform using Python, AWS Lambda, AWS SQS, and Docker.

+Skills: Ruby, Ruby on Rails, Python, JavaScript, React, Docker, PostgreSQL, AWS Lambda, AWS EC2, AWS SQS, REST, TDD, CI/CD, Kanban.

 {{< experience company="Acesso"
-               position="Software Engineer"
+               position="Senior Software Engineer"
                date="Mar 2017 – Nov 2017"
                location="São Paulo, SP, Brazil" >}}